 The spine is made up of a series of bones (vertebrae) stacked onto each other.
 There are seven cervical vertebrae in the neck (C1-C7), 12 thoracic vertebrae in the upper back (T1 – T12), and five lumbar vertebrae in the lower back (L1 – L5), followed by the sacrum and the tailbone (coccyx) at the base.

 The bones in the spine surround and protect the spinal cord, which runs behind the vertebral bodies in a canal from the neck down to the top of the lumbar spine.

 Each disc has two parts: a soft, gelatinous inner portion (nucleus pulposus) and a tough outer ring (annulus fibrosus).
 These discs can degenerate over time because the elasticity and water content of the nucleus decreases with age.
-It can become a source of pain; a condition called degenerative disc disease.
-Due to disc degeneration or trauma, the nucleus of the disc can protrude through the outer ring (annulus), and inflame a nearby nerve root; this is known as a slipped, herniated, or prolapsed disc.
-This is the reason older adults between the ages of 30 and 50 appear to be more vulnerable to slipped discs.
+It can become a source of pain, a condition called degenerative disc disease.
+Due to disc degeneration or trauma, the disc's nucleus can protrude through the outer ring (annulus) and inflame a nearby nerve root; this is known as a slipped, herniated, or prolapsed disc.
+This is why older adults between the ages of 30 and 50 appear to be more vulnerable to slipped discs.
 Although it can happen to children, it is scarce.

 What are the symptoms of a slip-disc and How the Slip-Disc Treatment in Shah Alam can Help You?

 The symptoms of a slip-disc (slipped disc) depend on the exact level of the spine where the disc herniation occurs and whether or not nerve tissue is being irritated.
 They may include dull or sharp pain, muscle spasm or cramping, weakness, tingling, or referred pain.
 The types of pain or symptoms can vary from person to person, and in some cases, do not even cause any symptoms.

 If you have a slip-disc in your neck, you may experience: